clairegreenwood83/trailfinder/README.md

 - Improved interactive map functionality
 - Elevation information and visualisations
 - User favourites
-- Data from external APIs
+- More detailed weather information

 ## About

-TrailFinder is a personal portfolio project created to develop and demonstrate my frontend development skills, particularly with React.
+TrailFinder is a personal portfolio project designed and created by Claire Greenwood.

+It was created to demonstrate frontend development skills including React, routing, API integration, responsive design, accessibility and interactive mapping.